-In 2016 ASL outsourced the investment activities to AIG Asset Management (Europe) Limited ("AAMEL") which charged CHF 28'925 in 2016.
+In 2016 ASL outsourced the investment activities to AIG Asset Management (Europe) Limited ("AAMEL").
+Expenses for management of the investments amounted at CHF 20'410 in 2018.

-PERFORMANCE FROM OTHER ACTIVITIES A.4
+A.4 PERFORMANCE FROM OTHER ACTIVITIES

 The 'Performance from other activities' subsection of the report aims to provide an overview of the qualitative and quantitative information regarding income from other activities, other expenses and lease arrangements.